mckennapsean/dissertation/content/6-worksheet.md

 [@tab:steps].
 <!-- Based on our interviews -->
 We would recommend two
-types of resources, since worksheets did provide structure, ``it's like a checklist to make sure everything is covered'' (P11), but the worksheets did limit free-form thinkers: ``if you have a lot of things on your mind, you won't fit everything in the box anyways'' (P6).
+types of resources, since worksheets did provide structure, "it's like a checklist to make sure everything is covered" (P11), but the worksheets did limit free-form thinkers: "if you have a lot of things on your mind, you won't fit everything in the box anyways" (P6).
 <!--
-so the boxes are actually wasting paper''
+so the boxes are actually wasting paper"
 While some visualization designers recommend paper for sketching [@Roberts2015], there are those in the design community that argue digital sketching can have functional benefits like shapes, undo, layers,